How Do You Know If Your Dog Has Digestive Problems?

-Virginia-based emergency veterinarian Katy Nelson has seen the havoc that a poor diet can wreak on a dog.
+Virginia-based emergency veterinarian Katy Nelson has seen the havoc that an inadequate diet can wreak on a dog.
 “You can spot a dog on the wrong diet a mile away,” says Nelson.
-“Their coat is dull and they look lethargic.”
-Some breeds, such as German shepherds, are more prone to digestive issues than others, but all dogs can suffer the consequences of a diet that produces too much stool and thereby precludes proper nutrient absorption.
+“Their coat is dull, and they look lethargic.”
+Some breeds, such as German Shepherds, are more prone to digestive issues than others, but all dogs can suffer the consequences of a diet that produces too much stool, which precludes proper nutrient absorption.

 Veterinarians and dog food manufacturers agree that dogs need to eat food with moderately fermentable fibers.
-Below, Nelson shares her advice for identifying digestive issues and looking for specific ingredients in your dog’s food to ensure that it’s getting all the nutrients it needs.
+Below, Nelson shares her advice for identifying digestive issues and looking for specific ingredients in your dog’s food to ensure that it’s getting all its nutrients.

-Unfortunately, the best way to know whether or not your dog is having digestive problems is to check its poop.
-Stools that are too hard or too soft may be an indication that your dog is either not absorbing nutrients from food, or that the food does not have the proper nutrients to keep the digestive tract healthy in the first place.
+Unfortunately, the best way to know whether your dog is having digestive problems is to check its poop.
+Stools that are too hard or too soft may indicate that your dog is either not absorbing nutrients from food, or that the food does not have the proper nutrients to keep the digestive tract healthy in the first place.

-- Beet Pulp The term “digestibility” refers to how easily food goes down -- and how readily absorbable its ingredients make its nutrients.
-According to Nelson, the best fiber source is moderately fermentable, which comes in the form of beet pulp.
+The term “digestibility” refers to how easily food goes down, and how readily absorbable its nutrients are.
+According to Nelson, the best fiber source is moderately fermentable, which comes in beet pulp.

-- Prebiotics These are ingredients that promote the gut’s natural, good bacteria while keeping the bad bacteria in check.
-The next ingredient on Nelson’s list of must-haves is the prebiotic fructooligosaccharides (FOS), which crowds out the bad bacteria and feed the good.
+These ingredients promote the gut’s natural, good bacteria while keeping the harmful bacteria in check.
+The next element on Nelson’s must-have list is the prebiotic fructooligosaccharides (FOS), which crowds out the harmful bacteria and feeds the good.

-- Grain sorghum and barley Research has found that the combination of these complex carbohydrates also enhances digestibility. providing a stable source of energy throughout the day.
+Research has found that combining these complex carbohydrates also enhances digestibility, providing a stable source of energy throughout the day.